 No. Contrary to what is commonly believed abroad, and widely reported on the Internet, all drugs are forbidden in the Netherlands.
 Coffee shops may sell five grams of cannabis, under strict conditions, without facing prosecution and no legal action is taken for possession of small quantities of drugs for personal use.

-It is an offence to produce, possess, sell, import or export either hard drugs or cannabis.
-However, it is not an offence to use drugs.
+It is an offense to produce, possess, sell, import or export either hard drugs or cannabis.
+However, it is not an offense to use drugs.

 Who administers the drugs policy in the Netherlands?

 To achieve a cohesive strategy, various ministries share the responsibility for drugs policy.
 The Ministry of Health, Welfare and Sport is responsible for overall co-ordination, prevention and care.
 The Ministry of Justice is responsible for law enforcement, while matters relating to local government or the police are dealt with by the Ministry of the Interior and Kingdom Relations.
 The ministries are assisted at the country’s borders by customs officers and the Royal Netherlands Military Constabulary.